-In the teaching of the Way the subject of oneness is very emphasized.
+In the teaching of the Way, Jesus emphasizes the viewpoint of oneness.
+The issue of divisiveness, or a lack of oneness, here represented as a lack of gratitude and a lack of faithfulness, becomes a repeated theme throughout scripture.
 David’s conflict moves from bonding and oneness (Goliath/victories), thence to separation and divisiveness (Bathsheba/Uriah), and finally back again to oneness (resolution/peace).
-The prodigal son’s return represents separation and lack of wisdom, resolved by acceptance, bonding returning to roots.
-The issue of divisiveness, or a lack of oneness, here represented as a lack of gratitude and a lack of faithfulness, becomes a repeated theme throughout scripture.
+The prodigal son’s return represents separation and lack of wisdom, resolved by returning to his roots, acceptance, and then bonding.

 Many valued principles of the Way are illustrated in the story of Cain and Abel.
 Through the attributes of faith and gratitude Abel lays the groundwork for man’s future revelation into the spirit of God.
 By contrast, Cain falls under subjugation to the laws of self.
 It is the ‘I’, the ego, which commands him.
 As we will later discover, Cain continues along this bent, as the generations of Cain will prove.
 Concerning the individual, this is in part why enlightenment teachings prescribe ‘ending the self’, or ‘giving yourself away’ as is the Christian ethos, to the end that the person may more fully receive enlightened mind.